Creatiwity/witycms-doc/installation.md

 ![](installer-05.png)

 You can either connect to your home page, or to the administration panel with the two buttons:
-* **"Home" button**: you are redirected on the front-end app you choose during the second installation step
+* **"Home" button**: you are redirected on the front-end app you chose during the second installation step
-* **"Administration" button**: you are redirected on the back-end app you choose during the second installation step.
+* **"Administration" button**: you are redirected on the back-end app you chose during the second installation step.
 You need to login with the information you fill during the last step of your installation.